Field Guide to the Hall of Washington History

 - Don't assign more than two different activity sheets per student.

-- Disperse the topics throughout your student groups (for example: Group 1 does Natural Settings; Group 2 does Native Heritage; Group 3 does Encounters, etc.).
+- Disperse the topics throughout your student groups (for example: Group 1 does Shaping a New World; Group 2 does Native Heritage; Group 3 does Cities and Towns, etc.).
 This helps disperse the student groups through the exhibit hall, prevents overload, and allows topical review and reporting by each group when back at school.

 - When searching for answers, students must use a variety of sources (i.e. audio, video, text, photo flipbooks, artifacts, and gallery interpreters).